mkearney/driven-snow/README.md

 ## Fonts

-**drive-snow** changes the default UI theme from Lucida Grande to either Helvetica or the system's default sans-serif font.
+**driven-snow** changes the default UI theme from Lucida Grande to either Helvetica or the system's default sans-serif font.
 The recommended monospace font is **L-Consolas** (Consolas with ligatures), which can be found in the [fonts](fonts) folder.